 To do such thinking means clear and consistent dealing with the dynamic structure of the whole in which each part must have its fitting place, its logical function, and its meaningful clear relation to the other parts.
-[An analysis of the factors which determine the grouping in its detail is omitted.]
+[25]

 This figure-ground structure gives the skeleton of the good answer to the question.
 But the patient was faced with the task of presenting it in a version required by his own mood and world view.
 He had to produce his own variation of the theme, just as an obsessed musician might want to create a violent and distorted variation of a simple tranquil theme.
 Any theme, while being varied, must retain some essential structural whole-features.
 On the other hand, in the case of the patient, the theme had to be varied in such a way as to assume the new atmospheric whole-quality into which it had to fit.
 This was a much more difficult task than just an easy repetition of some paragraphs out of a textbook on ancient Greek history.
 The effort at production of the envisaged figure required vigorous thinking.